SkBlaz/singularity-container-tutorial/README.md

 # Singularity containers

 Welcome to the Singularity tutorial repo.
-Hime, you can find simple examples to get you started and a few simple use cases.
+Here, you can find simple examples to get you started and a few simple use cases.

 ## A toy example